The parton-level structure of Higgs decays to hadrons at N$^3$LO: Results

 where ${\cal S}soft$, ${\cal S}col$, ${\cal D}soft$ and ${\cal T}col$ are given in Appendix A and B of~\cite{Braun-White:2023sgd}, with the superscript $h$ in ${\cal S}col$ and ${\cal T}col$ indicating the hard radiator.
 The quantities in the last line of~\eqref{eq:HP2} only exhibit a single pole and ${\cal C}_4^0$, which encapsulates the triple collinear limit of a $q \parallel \bar{q} \parallel q$ configuration, is given in~(5.57) of~\cite{Braun-White:2023sgd}.
 Our results confirm that~\eqref{eq:HP2} holds for the $H \to b\bar{b}$ process as well.
 Beyond the two deepest poles, the finite parts of lower-order integrated matrix elements contribute to the singularities, resulting in differences between $H \to b\bar{b}$ and $\gamma^* \to q\bar{q}$.
 An analogous study for single-real emission at one loop will allow for a physically motivated description of the singularities of the real-virtual contribution~\cite{WGP:inprepare}.
 The fact that the exact correspondence of the deepest non-vanishing poles (and not just the $\e^{-2k}$ and $\e^{-2k+1}$ poles at order $k$) between the two processes extends also to N$^3$LO in all the layers, colour factors and partonic final states is notable.
 Therefore, we expect that a universal and process-independent description exists for unresolved radiation between a hard quark-antiquark pair also at this perturbative order.

 We observe that for every power of $\e$, the terms with the highest trascendental weight always coincide in the $\gamma^* \to q\bar{q}$ and the $H \to b\bar{b}$ process.
-This is reflected in the N$^3$LO $R$-ratio: the weight 4 contribution in the $\NF^2$ colour layer is absent in both processes; the weight 5 contribution in the $\NF/N$ colour layer is identically $5\,\zeta_5$; the weight 5 contribution in the $\NF N$ colour layer is identically $-10/3\,\zeta_5$; the weight 6 contributions are absent in both processes.
-In fact, the correspondence between the highest weight contribution in every colour factor extends to the N$^4$LO $R$-ratio of $\gamma^* \to q\bar{q}$ and $H \to b\bar{b}$~\cite{Baikov:2010je,Herzog:2017dtz}.
-Moreover, we observe that the weight $2k$ contribution vanishes in the $R$-ratio of $\gamma^* \to q\bar{q}$, $H \to b\bar{b}$ and $H \to gg$ all the way up to N$^4$LO.
-Since the $R$-ratio at N$^k$LO is given by the absorptive part of a $(k+1)$-loop propagator, this is directly related to the maximal trascendental weight appering in the two-point function.
+This is reflected in the N$^3$LO decay rates: the weight 4 contribution in the $\NF^2$ colour layer is absent in both processes; the weight 5 contribution in the $\NF/N$ colour layer is identically $5\,\zeta_5$; the weight 5 contribution in the $\NF N$ colour layer is identically $-10/3\,\zeta_5$; the weight 6 contributions are absent in both processes.
+In fact, the correspondence between the highest weight contribution in every colour factor extends to the N$^4$LO decay rates of $\gamma^* \to q\bar{q}$ and $H \to b\bar{b}$~\cite{Baikov:2010je,Herzog:2017dtz}.
+Moreover, we observe that the weight $2k$ contribution vanishes in the decay rate of $\gamma^* \to q\bar{q}$, $H \to b\bar{b}$ and $H \to gg$ all the way up to N$^4$LO.
+Since the decay rate at N$^k$LO is given by the absorptive part of a $(k+1)$-loop propagator, this is directly related to the maximal trascendental weight appering in the two-point function.
 It would be interesting to analyse our observations in the framework of~\cite{Henn:2021aco}.

 For $H \to gg$, no analogous processes have been computed, so it is not possible to perform a comparison as done for $H \to b\bar{b}$.
 From~\cite{Braun-White:2023sgd}, it is possible to argue that for the real radiation corrections up to NNLO in the purely gluonic final state, the following relations hold: